ACM Awards: Best Dressed — Carrie Underwood, Miranda Lambert & More

 The biggest and brightest stars in country music looked gorgeous at the ACM Awards on April 15.
 See the best looks on the carpet right here!

 The 53rd annual ACM Awards kicked off with a bang on April 15, as tons of gorgeous stars like Carrie Underwood, Miranda Lambert and more walked the carpet in gorgeous gowns.
 Hosted by Reba McEntire, the show was held at the MGM Grand Garden Arena in Las Vegas, Nevada and aired live on CBS.
-But before the show, there was the carpet — see all of the amazing fashions in the gallery attached above!
+But before the show, there was the (blue) carpet — see all of the amazing fashions in the gallery attached above!

 See pictures of stars like Rebecca Romijn and Lindsey Vonn on the carpet — the actress and athlete, respectively, are both presenting tonight.
 The show is also chock full of performers!
 Big names like Lauren Alaina, Kelsea Ballerini, Miranda, Little Big Town, Maren Morris, and Carrie all looked gorgeous on the carpet before hitting the stage!